-- Scrutinising sickness absence data and considering any trends in sickness absence; - Ensuring a culture of attendance is in place and promoting a 'safe and healthy' workplace;

-- Effectively communicating this Policy and accompanying guidance within the respective service areas and ensuring that sickness absence is managed sensitively and consistently; - Commissioning additional support for you and your team as appropriate and practicable, and ensuring that you have adequate training and supervision to carry out your duties.
+- Scrutinising sickness absence data and considering any trends in sickness absence. - Ensuring a culture of attendance is in place and promoting a 'safe and healthy' workplace. - Effectively communicating this Policy and accompanying guidance within the respective service areas and ensuring that sickness absence is managed sensitively and consistently. - Commissioning additional support for you and your team as appropriate and practicable, and ensuring that you have adequate training and supervision to carry out your duties.

-People Management will have responsibility for monitoring the effectiveness of this policy.
-The People Management Division will ensure that the proactive approach to management is encouraged through timely advice from the People Services (HR), Occupational Health, Safety & Wellbeing (OH, S&W) and Organisational Development (OD) teams, as appropriate.
+The People, Digital & Policy division has responsibility for monitoring the effectiveness of this policy.
+It will ensure that the proactive approach to management is encouraged through timely advice from the People Services (HR), Employee Wellbeing team (EW) and Learning & Development (L&D) teams, as appropriate.